The Allston Mall

 The Allston Mall was the provisional name for a space located on the second floor at 107 Brighton Avenue, Allston, Massachusetts, USA.
 Owned by Marsha Berman (Linden Realty Associates) from approximately 1960 to 2005, it was home to countless examples of low rent alternative entrepreneurialism and cultural experimentation.
 It also provided off-and-on illegal housing to a number of marginal types.
 The building itself is a two-storey, mixed-use, commercial brick building constructed somewhere around 1900.
 It is still in use today but is no longer owned by Berman.

 Enterprises

-Some of the better-known enterprises in this second-floor area were the Primal Plunge Bookstore (1987–1995), 88 Room art gallery (1988–1998), Naked City Coffee House, the office of Quimby Magazine (1985–1990), Garage Video (1995-2000), Keith Restaurant's Outside of America (1998-2001) and the broadcast space of Radio Free Allston (1997).
+Some of the better-known enterprises in this second-floor area were the Primal Plunge Bookstore (1987–1995), 88 Room art gallery (1988–1998), Naked City Coffee House, the office of Quimby Magazine (1985–1990), The Alcove (198? - 1991), Hot Sugar (1991–1993), Ritual Arts (dates needed), Evil Twin Gallery (dates needed), Garage Video (1995–2000), Keith Restaurant's Outside of America (1998–2001) and the broadcast space of Radio Free Allston (1997).

 The Primal Plunge Bookstore

 The Primal Plunge Bookstore was founded and operated by Michael McInnis in 1987, who later sold it to Steven Svymbersky, founder of Quimby's Bookstore in Chicago.
 The store was primarily an outlet for the then burgeoning genre of “Zines”, self-published and usually photocopied magazines that created an outlet for a variety of D.I.Y. inclinations.
 Additionally, the Primal Plunge organized events in the huge central hall around which individual stores and offices were arranged.
 Notable events included an exhibition of paintings by convicted serial killer John Wayne Gacy, screenings of films by Nick Zedd, and a performance by punk rocker GG Allin.
 Jack Stevenson had a weekly series of films on various topics.
 In 1991 Svymbersky moved Primal Plunge to Chicago, having found that the student population didn't have a sufficient appetite for zines to keep the bookstore alive.